 - Show a well-developed sense of their own behaviour and impact on others modelling a values-based culture

 - Create a supportive culture that values initiative and innovation and recognises the variety of skills of all within the service, both workers and individuals supported

 - Adopt a team approach, recognising contributions of team members and able to lead a team where required

 Knowledge, Skills and Behaviours modules:

-Learners will gain knowledge in relevant topics from attending weekly workshops and completing a learning journal to document and reflect on their development.
+Learners will gain knowledge in relevant topics and completing a portfolio to document and reflect on their development.
 This knowledge will be transferred to the workplace for further on and off-the-job learning.

 These provide practical skills to help gain the most out of work, education and everyday life.
 Learners will complete written and online tests.

-Following enrollment, learners engage in a blended programme of training and support that will include attendance at group training sessions, self-directed learning, email and face-to-face support from their trainer/assessor as well as a programme of training devised by the employer.
+Following enrolment, learners engage in a blended programme of training and support that will include self-directed learning, email and face-to-face support from their trainer/assessor as well as a programme of training devised by the employer.

 SBC Training has access to government funding and grants for this apprenticeship.

 For free advice and to find out how much financial support your business is eligible for, please contact us.Contact Us